Gas Exchange in Humans in Cambridge IGCSE Biology (0610): Breathing, Alveoli and Ventilation Explained

 Key takeaways

-- Gas exchange happens by diffusion down concentration gradients — link to Movement into and out of cells.
+- Gas exchange occurs by diffusion down concentration gradients at the alveoli.

 What is gas exchange in humans in Cambridge IGCSE Biology?